Leah C. Stokes

-Leah Stokes is an Assistant Professor in Political Science and a faculty affiliate at the Bren School of Environmental Science & Management
+Leah Stokes is an Assistant Professor in Political Science and a faculty affiliate at the Bren School of Environmental Science & Management and the Environmental Studies Department.

 Patrick Hunnicutt is a PhD student in the Bren School of Environmental Science and Management.
 His research interests focus on the political economy of natural resources and foreign aid, specifically pertaining to the drivers of effective development assistance and post-conflict reconstruction.